devjluvisi/TuneStudio2560/README.md

 ## Contributing & Suggestions
 Extending TuneStudio2560 to other microcontrollers is still in consideration.
 For any software requests then feel free to request a pull.
 For any hardware requests you can either fork your own or message me but further expansion of hardware is unlikely.
+*Possible future additions:*
+- Integrate potentiometer with pause button to allow varying lengths of pause time instead of a hard coded one.
+- Allow users to edit the tone delays for their own songs.
+- Port TuneStudio2560 to other microcontrollers.
 ## Other Notes
 Check out [Arduino](https://www.arduino.cc/) to build your own fun prototyping projects.
 Check out [PlatformIO](https://platformio.org/) which provides a convenient way to create new Arduino projects with VS Code.